nickgronow/kubectl/README.md

 # Github Action for Kubernetes CLI

 This action provides `kubectl` for Github Actions.

+## Why another Kubectl Github Action?

-I decided to release this because all of the other kubectl actions in the marketplace build an image every time they run.
+We need a Kubectl action that has already been built with an image hosted on Docker Hub.
+Every other Kubectl action in the marketplace build an image every time they run.
 I will be maintaining a built image hosted on docker hub that hopefully stays up-to-date with the Bitnami Kubectl.
-This shaves off over a minute in your ci/cd pipeline.
+This shaves off quite a bit of time in your pipeline.

 ## Usage